uswds/public-sans/CONTRIBUTING.md

 -   Compiles without errors
 -   Passes code scanning and continuous integration tests
--   Is legibile and understandable
+-   Is legible and understandable
 -   Is consistent with the existing codebase

 Any contributors will be responsible for updating `AUTHORS.txt` and `CONTRIBUTORS.txt` as necessary.
 We'll review these files as part of the code review process.